ychding11/BVH-Test/README.md

-It is a Bounding Volume Hierarchy (BVH) Test by a simple ray tracer with UI.
+- It is a Bounding Volume Hierarchy (BVH) algorithms compare test by a simple ray tracer with UI.
+- The following is the screen shot for the app.

 ![screen shot](./image/screenshot.png)